1. Home

 • the colour of the traffic light

-Photo radars provide verification 24 hours a day, 7 days a week, regardless of weather conditions.
-Since drivers are given advance notice when photo radars are present, they tend to modify their behaviour for fear of being intercepted.
+The purpose of photo radars is to improve road safety.
+Since drivers are given advance notice when photo radars are present, they tend to change their behaviour for fear of being intercepted.
 A decrease in the number of accidents is recorded where these devices are installed.

 • 29% for fixed photo radars